 Foods That Require Immediate Cleaning

 Your child’s teeth are more susceptible to decay while the braces are in place.
 This is because food particles can become trapped with bacteria and sugar, creating the ideal breeding ground for decay.
-With braces attached directly to the teeth and wires, it can be almost impossible to completely clean the teeth.
+Consequently, with braces attached directly to the teeth and wires, it can be almost impossible to completely clean the teeth.

 Cleaning the teeth immediately after eating sweets is important to avoid tooth decay.
-It’s important to clean your teeth immediately after eating candy or drinking sugary or acidic beverages.
+Thus, it’s important to clean your teeth immediately after eating candy or drinking sugary or acidic beverages.
 These foods and drinks should be avoided as much as possible because, even with immediate cleaning, your teeth may still become damaged.

 Foods that will require an immediate cleaning include:

-- Drinks with sugar such as lemonade and sweetened tea
+- Lemonade and sweetened tea

 - Energy and sports drinks